-We’ve just arrived home after a whirlwind visit to California over New Years, and, while we’re still suffering the effects of jet lag, we thought it’d be a perfect opportunity to jot down a few of the things we learned from our adventure.
+We’ve just arrived home after a whirlwind visit to California, and, while we’re still suffering the effects of jet lag, we thought it’d be a perfect opportunity to jot down a few of the things we learned from our adventure.
 For eight glorious days, we got a taste of life in the United States.
 From Venice Beach to Monterey, San Francisco, Napa and the Sierra Nevada Mountains, we covered a lot of ground and a couple of things really stood out.

 1. It’s so much more diverse than we realised

 Given Australia and the US (excluding Alaska and Hawaii) are about the same size, we knew what we were getting ourselves into with long days and long distances, but we didn’t expect the landscape to change as quickly and dramatically as it did.
 Based on my previous experience in California, mostly in and around L.A., I thought I had a good idea of what the landscape was like.
 Nope.
 It was so much more diverse than I realised.
 We travelled from gritty urban sprawl through stunning mountain ranges, along picturesque stretches of coast on Highway 1, and into remote national parks where the people were outnumbered by the giant trees.
 By avoiding the major highways for most of the trip, we got to see what the raw, untouched Californian landscape was like – and it was made even better by our convertible hire car.
 With the roof of the car down, we were immersed in the landscapes that we explored – particularly among the towering redwoods of the Sequoia National Park.